Unum (number format): Type II Unum

 Type II Unums were introduced in 2016 as a redesign of Unums that broke IEEE-754 compatibility.
+In addition to the sign bit and the interval bit mentioned earlier, the Type II Unum uses a bit to indicate inversion.
+These three operations make it possible, starting from a finite set of points between one and infinity, to quantify the entire projective line except for four points: the two exceptions, 0 and ∞, and then 1 and −1.
+This set of points is chosen arbitrarily, and arithmetic operations involving them are not performed logically but rather by using a lookup table.
+The size of such a table becomes prohibitive for an encoding format spanning multiple bytes.
+This challenge necessitated the development of the Type III Unum, known as the posit, discussed below.

 Posit (Type III Unum)

-In February 2017, Gustafson officially introduced Type III unums, posits for fixed floating-point-like values and valids for interval arithmetic.
-In March 2021, a standard was ratified and published by the Posit Working Group.
+In February 2017, Gustafson officially introduced Type III unums (posits), for fixed floating-point-like values and valids for interval arithmetic.
+In March 2022, a standard was ratified and published by the Posit Working Group.

 Posits are a hardware-friendly version of unum where difficulties faced in the original type I unum due to its variable size are resolved.
 Compared to IEEE 754 floats of similar size, posits offer a bigger dynamic range and more fraction bits for values with magnitude near 1 (but fewer fraction bits for very large or very small values), and Gustafson claims that they offer better accuracy.
-In an independent study, Lindstrom, Lloyd and Hittinger from Lawrence Livermore National Laboratory confirmed that posits out-perform floats in accuracy.
+Studies confirm that for some applications, posits with quire out-perform floats in accuracy.
 Posits have superior accuracy in the range near one, where most computations occur.
-This makes it very attractive to the current trend in deep learning to minimise the number of bits used.
+This makes it very attractive to the current trend in deep learning to minimize the number of bits used.
 It potentially helps any application to accelerate by enabling the use of fewer bits (since it has more fraction bits for accuracy) reducing network and memory bandwidth and power requirements.

 The format of an n-bit posit is given a label of "posit" followed by the decimal digits of n (e.g., the 16-bit posit format is "posit16") and consists of four sequential fields: